-3. Be familiar with any rights afforded the alleged victim or victims under the Victim's Rights Act or other applicable law; and
+3. Be familiar with any rights afforded the alleged victim or victims under the Victim Rights Act (Chapter 56 Code of Criminal Procedure) or other applicable law; and

 4. Be familiar with the practice of the prosecutor and/or victim-witness advocate working with the prosecutor and to what extent, if any, they defer to the wishes of the alleged victim.